Sleighs/hero-matchups-api/README.md

 The base url retrieves information about the API's available resources.

 ### Requests
 All requests are GET requests and go over https.
-All responses will return data in json.
+All responses return json data.

 | Routes | Data |
 | ------------------- | --------------------------------- |